theAgileFactory/bizdock-docker/deployment-bizdock-image/README.md

 ### Note

 This is important to write paths with a ```/``` at the end of them to allow the folders creation for the ```maf-file-system```.

+This is also important to keep consistency between arguments you give to the ```run.sh``` script and the configuration files (ports, user of the database,...).

 ## Logs